-In the absence of an external driving force ($A=0$) equation~\eqref{Eq:RFHO} takes the form
+In the absence of an external driving force ($A=0$) equation~(\ref{Eq:RFHO}) takes the form

 Here, the multiplicative noise $\xi(t)$ introduces random fluctuations in the nanocantilever frequency.
-It can be shown that, if the noise is white with correlator~\eqref{Eq:wNoise}, the first moment of the oscillator is not affected by the noise and $\avg{x(t)}= x(t)$.
-On the other hand, for the exponentially correlated noise~\eqref{Eq:cNoise}, the first moment $\avg{x}$ satisfies the following equation in accordance with the cumulative expansion of van Kampen~\cite{Kampen}
+It can be shown that, if the noise is white noise with correlator~(\ref{Eq:wNoise}), the first moment of the oscillator is not affected by the noise and $\avg{x(t)}= x(t)$ (see Ref.~\refcite{Gitterman}).
+On the other hand, for the exponentially correlated noise~(\ref{Eq:cNoise}), the first moment $\avg{x}$ equation can be obtained by defining